Black Mirror (2017 video game)

 Black Mirror is a 2017 gothic adventure horror video game developed by KING Art Games and published by THQ Nordic.
-The game is a reboot of The Black Mirror series, a trilogy of point-and-click games for Microsoft Windows.
-Consequently, it is sometimes referred to as Black Mirror IV or Black Mirror 4.
+It is a reboot of The Black Mirror series, a trilogy of point-and-click games for Microsoft Windows, so is sometimes called Black Mirror IV or Black Mirror 4.

-Synopsis

 Setting

 The game features a new setting and cast of characters from the original title.
 Set in 1926, players control David Gordon, who travels from his home in the British Raj to his ancestral homeland of Scotland, following the suicide of his estranged father, John Gordon.
 John was an avid enthusiast of occultism, and the final weeks leading to his death remain a mystery.
 Given these suspicious circumstances, David begins an investigation into the suicide of John.

 Plot

 A man runs in an abandoned village, hearing the screams of spirits.
 He approaches a ritual ground, where he says a prayer and lights himself on fire.

 David Gordon receives a letter that his father, John Gordon, has died, and that he must return to his home to begin the process of inheriting John's estate, which his family has lived around since Roman times.
 The Gordon family butler, Angus McKinnon, escorts him to the castle grounds, called the Sgathan Dubh (Gaelic for "Black Mirror").
 Margaret Gordon, David's grandmother, and Andrew Harrison, a lawyer working on dividing the property, greet him personally in the foyer, but are unwilling to answer David's questions about his father's death.
 Later that night, David sneaks out of his room to investigate the mansion, curious about the circumstances of the grounds and seeking further answers about John's passing.
 While exploring the mansion library, he overhears and notices that Andrew is looking for a room in the house.

 While searching, David meets the grounds gardener, Rory Johnstone, maid, Ailsa Crannan, and his cousin Eddie Malorie, who similarly avoid his questioning.
 Later, an unknown boy appears next to him, who runs away after being spotted.
 When the child appears again, he is with Edward Gordon, David's deceased grandfather, who pushes the boy down the nearby stairs.
 David jumps to save the boy but falls down the stairs.
 Angus, Margaret, Ailsa, and Andrew arrive hearing the fall, but claim that they have not seen anyone.
 David wins Ailsa's trust by giving her an earring she lost, and she offers to give him help in his quest later that evening.
 Intermediately, David experiences another vision, showing the boy burying something at a grave in the yard.
 David goes to the grave and learns it is Cecilia Gordon, his dead aunt.
 In the chapel nearby, David experiences another vision and goes unconscious, to be saved by Leah Farber, his father's doctor, who is in the area.